-Sika's flooring solutions are based on synthetic resin and cementitious systems, catering to a variety of industrial and commercial settings.
-These include pharmaceutical and food production plants, educational and healthcare facilities, parking areas, and private residences.
-Each of these market segments has unique requirements in terms of mechanical properties, safety regulations, electrostatic conductivity, and resistance to chemicals or fire.
-Current trends in the flooring industry are shaped by an increasing number of safety and environmental regulations, as well as customized technical requirements.
-The surge in renovation and conversion projects nowadays has heightened the need for efficient solutions for existing structures.
-Sika is a global leader in the development of fast-curing systems in various market segments.
-The company's extensive portfolio includes low-emission, durable, low-maintenance, easy-to-apply flooring solutions which can be adapted to customer needs.
+Sika's flooring solutions are based on synthetic resin and cementitious systems for industrial and commercial buildings, for example pharmaceutical and food-sector production plants, public buildings such as educational and healthcare facilities, parking decks, and private residential properties.
+Each market segment is subject to its own particular requirements in terms of mechanical properties, safety regulations, anti-static performance, and chemical or fire resistance.
+Trends in the flooring market are being dictated by the growing significance of safety and environmental regulations, as well as customized technical requirements.
+The high volume of building alteration and conversion projects nowadays has boosted the importance of efficient solutions for the refurbishment of existing flooring systems.